Frechmatz/cl-synthesizer/README.md

 * * *

-**cl-synthesizer:play-rack** rack duration-seconds &key (attach-audio nil) (audio-output-sockets nil) (attach-midi nil) (midi-input-socket nil)
+**cl-synthesizer:play-rack** rack &key duration-seconds

 A utility function that "plays" the rack by consecutively calling its update function for a given number of "ticks".
 The function has the following arguments:

 *   rack The rack.
-*   duration-seconds Duration in seconds of how long to play the rack.
+*   :duration-seconds Duration in seconds of how long to play the rack.
 If for example the duration is 2 seconds and the sample rate of the rack as declared by its environment is 44100, then the update function of the rack will be called 88200 times.
-*   :attach-audio If t then the audio device as declared by the variable \*audio-device-settings\* is instantiated and attached to the given outputs of the rack.
-*   :audio-output-sockets A list of keywords that declare the output sockets of the rack providing the audio signal.
-*   :attach-midi If t then the MIDI device as declared by the variable \*midi-device-settings\* is instantiated and attached to the rack.
-*   :midi-input-socket A keyword that declares the input socket of the rack to which the MIDI input is to be routed.

-The current implementation of the play-rack function assumes that an audio device is blocking.

-See also: cl-synthesizer-device-speaker:speaker-cl-out123, cl-synthesizer-device-midi:midi-device

 * * *